-The Risk Management area and SCOR's P&C business unit, within which SCOR Europe operates, are organized in order to enable it to assess and control its risks at each level of its business.
+The CRO area and SCOR's P&C business unit, within which SCOR Europe operates, are organized to enable them to assess and control risks at each level of the business.

-- SCOR Europe's core business is underwritten with a spread of inception/renewal dates throughout the year which facilitates the Company in establishing annual underwriting plans, both qualitative (description of the environment) and quantitative (activity budget).
-These plans are approved by the Board. - Most of SCOR Europe's direct and facultative underwriters work in the Business Solutions domain of Specialty Insurance, which operates worldwide.
-This Business Solutions area is dedicated to large corporate businesses and is geared to providing clients with solutions for coverage of large conventional risks. - P&C treaty underwriters may also provide support to SCOR Europe on small and medium size facultative risks and joint venture initiatives in their respective territories, within the limits of their individually delegated underwriting authority and the scope of underwriting guidelines. - Underwriting and pricing guidelines, defined by SCOR's P&C business unit, specify the underwriting capacities delegated to each underwriter in each entity, as well as the underwriting rules and principles to be complied with.
+- SCOR Europe's new and renewal business incepts throughout the calendar year, largely anticipated via annual underwriting plans which enable SCOR Europe to monitor and manage its inwards business.
+SCOR Europe's operating plan is informed annually by the management executive team of SCOR Europe, then approved annually by its Board of Directors. - Most of SCOR Europe's direct insurance underwriters work in the Single Risks domain of Specialty Insurance, which operates worldwide.
+This Single Risks area is dedicated to large corporate businesses and is geared to providing clients with solutions for coverage of large conventional risks. - MGA and Reinsurance treaty underwriters may also provide support to SCOR Europe on small and medium size facultative risks and joint venture initiatives in their respective territories, within the limits of their individually delegated underwriting authority and the scope of underwriting guidelines. - Underwriting and pricing guidelines specify the underwriting capacities delegated to each underwriter in each entity for each line of business, as well as the underwriting principles and pricing parameters to be complied with.
 These guidelines are subject to a regular review and approval process.
-SCOR's underwriting guidelines are more restrictive regarding certain areas with difficult or uncertain legal environments. - ↔ Underwriting guidelines in place within the P&C business unit specify (i) the underwriting rules and principles to be complied with; (ii) the underwriting capacities individually delegated to the underwriters in each of the markets and lines of business in which the Group operates; as well as (iii) the relevant maximum acceptable commitments per risk and per event. - Pricing guidelines and parameters apply to all business priced within the P&C business unit.
-There are additional guidelines related to Natural Catastrophes and others specific to certain products which include agriculture, credit and surety and cyber.
-These guidelines seek to ensure that the analyses provide: (i) a best estimate of the costs and profitability of a treaty as well as the uncertainty surrounding estimates; (ii) assistance with underwriting decisions; and (iii) the suitable outputs needed for the risk management process, in particular SCOR's internal model, such as probability distributions for losses/Net Present Value (NPV), cash flow patterns for premium/losses, etc. They are set to provide consistency and continuity across the organization but also to take into account differences between markets and lines of business as well as the geographical location of the client and the risks insured.
-Parameters are revised at least once a year to consider, as the case may be, changing market conditions and environment.
-Contracts that meet certain risk thresholds are subject to mandatory peer reviews that have to be performed and documented before pricing is completed.
-SCOR's P&C business unit uses a data system that allows management to monitor and receive the results from pricing tools. - The underwriting teams are supported by the P&C business unit's Underwriting Management.
-This function provides worldwide treaty and facultative underwriting guidelines, policies regarding the delegation of capacity, underwriting support to specific lines of business or individual risks when required, ceding company portfolio analysis and risk surveys and is responsible for the monitoring and referral of non-standard business and for authorizing exceptions to the underwriting guidelines.
+SCOR's underwriting guidelines are more restrictive regarding certain areas with increased uncertainty, for instance on the claims activity or in the legal environment. - Underwriting guidelines in place within the P&C business unit specify (i) the underwriting rules and principles to be complied with; (ii) the underwriting capacities individually delegated to the underwriters in each of the markets and lines of business in which the Group operates; as well as (iii) the relevant maximum acceptable commitments per risk and per event and (iv) points of attention in the contract wordings, including recommended clauses for some aspects. - Pricing guidelines and parameters apply to all business priced within the P&C business unit.
+These guidelines seek to ensure that the analyses provide: (i) a best estimate of the costs and profitability as well as the uncertainty surrounding estimates; (ii) assistance with underwriting decisions; and (iii) the suitable outputs needed for the risk management process.
+The guidelines aim to provide consistency and continuity across the organization while taking into account differences in the underlying risks.
+Parameters are revised at least once a year.
+Contracts that meet certain thresholds are subject to mandatory peer reviews that have to be performed and documented before pricing is completed. - The underwriting teams are supported by the P&C business unit's central underwriting management department.
+This department provides worldwide treaty and facultative underwriting guidelines, policies regarding the delegation of capacity, underwriting support to specific lines of business or individual risks when required, ceding company portfolio analysis and risk surveys and is responsible for the monitoring and referral of non-standard business and for authorizing exceptions to the underwriting guidelines.
+This centralized underwriting management process allows for consistent application of underwriting guidelines throughout the Group.